devcode1981/File-Provider-Storage/doc/prepare.md

 If you got GDK running an another platform please send a merge request to add it here.

-## Installation

-The `Makefile` will clone the repositories, install the Gem bundles and set up basic configuration files.
-Pick one:

 [puias]: https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/install/centos#add-puias-computational-repository
 [docker engine]: https://docs.docker.com/engine/installation/
 [vagrant]: https://www.vagrantup.com